 True to their name, Nysa Roadside Skippers are commonly seen fluttering along highways and thoroughfares early in the day.

 Caterpillars feed on blades of various grasses that grow in their region.
 Two to three broods can be produced each year.
 As adults, the butterfly drinks nectar from flowers.
 They are active from spring through autumn.
-Look for them along the ground or at knee height in flower gardens, on lawns, in dry creek beds and around desert grasslands, and of course, by the side of the road.
+Look for them along the ground or at knee height in flower gardens, on lawns, in dry creek beds, around desert grasslands, and of course, by the side of the road.

 Scientific Name: Amblyscirtes nysa

 Size (Adult; Length): 19mm to 30mm (0.74in to 1.17in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.

 Butterfly and Moth Anatomy